Anchorsify/Anchorsify.github.io/_projects/JutsuRules.md

  - You attack a new target.
  - You are Stunned.

+ Clones count as attacking the same "target" as their creator, and accordingly do not break your combo if they were your intended target.

 ## Ninjutsu
 Learning ninjutsu is a great deal of work; a ninja has to learn how to mold their chakra, how to convert it to the right elemental nature, then how to properly project it, along with memorizing all the necessary handseals... for each individual jutsu they know.